WomensLaw serves and supports all survivors.

 In a temporary or final interpersonal protective order, the judge can:

-1. order that the abuser not:
+1. order the abuser not to:

 • commit any acts of dating violence and abuse, stalking, or sexual assault;